Random Finite Set Theory and Centralized Control of Large Collaborative Swarms: INTRODUCTION

+Random Finite Set (RFS) formalism provides a generalization of the state space for multi-agent systems which can be used for control \cite{19,28,44}.
+It is used to solve a stochastic trans-dimensional problem, where the dimension of the state-space is an unknown a priori (unknown number of agents).
+RFS allows for the probability density function over a collection of state-spaces to be defined, which provides a potential hypothesis for the true number of agents.
+Then a Bayesian estimation problem is formulated and approximate solutions are used through the Gaussian Mixture Probability Hypothesis Density (GM-PHD) filter \cite{27}.
+Other than the GM-PHD filter, many extensions around RFS theory have been made using estimation and simultaneous localization and mapping (SLAM) techniques including the Cardinalized Probability Hypothesis Density (CPHD) filter and the Generalized Labeled Multi-Bernoulli (GLMB) filter \cite{19,27,Vo_2006,Vo_2013}.

+By using RFS theory to model multi-agent systems, the time-varying number of agents and their states can be jointly estimated from measurement sets including data association uncertainty, clutter, and noise \cite{19,27}.
+The agents and measurements are modeled as RFSs, and the Probability Hypothesis Density (PHD) filter is used to propagate the estimate forward in time.
+The RFS model has been used previously with a potential model to describe the temporal evolution of the probabilistic description of a robotic swarm to promote coordination \cite{28}.
+Other work has developed control for individual agents using the estimated RFS state in a centralized fashion \cite{44}.
+As an introduction to RFSs, the GM-PHD filter is explored for application to RFS control.

-A distributed optimal control method was also used previously to control multi-agent systems by modeling the agents as Gaussian mixtures and using an integral cost function that is optimized to the advection equation (a partial differential equation that contains the dynamical constraint) \cite{37,38,39}.
-The control laws themselves were determined using potential functions that attract the agent distributions to the desired state and repels the distribution from obstacles \cite{40}.
-By minimizing the objective function based on distributions using the necessary conditions of optimality, the optimal control law was found using the potential function.
-The distributed optimal control method was expanded to use the Kullback-Leibler divergence metric using distributions in the objective function for the use of path planning \cite{41}.
+Other models were developed to represent the behavior for swarm agents in space and time including probabilistic swarm guidance and distributed optimal control which has developed efficient decision making for swarm control \cite{9,37,38,39,41}.
+Probabilistic swarm guidance has been used to enable swarms to converge to target distributions through distributed control \cite{9}.
+Distributed control is defined as the reformulation of the control problem as a set of interdependent subproblems and solving these subproblems \cite{8}.
+Probabilistic swarm guidance solves issues that involve a large number of agents, also identified as ``computationally complex'', by controlling the swarm density distribution of the agents \cite{9}.
+The distributed optimal control method is a method that controls multi-agent systems by modeling the agents as Gaussian mixtures and using an integral cost function that is optimized to the advection equation \cite{37,38,39}.
+The control laws themselves are determined using potential functions that attract the agent distributions to the desired state and repel the distribution from obstacles \cite{40}.
+By minimizing the objective function based on distributions using the necessary conditions of optimality, the optimal control law is found using the potential function.
+The distributed optimal control method was also expanded to use the Kullback-Leibler divergence metric using distributions in the objective function for the use of path planning \cite{41}.
 This provides a discovery to a whole class of divergence measures of distributions that can provide converging optimal control solutions to multi-agent systems.